juntao/arenztopia/content/news/Issue 6.md

 ## Sports
 by Owen Miyazoi

-The Hasianian Hornets beat the Chanlanian Chamaleons 5-4 an audience of 100,000 tuned in on television.
+The Hasianian Hornets beat the Chanlanian Chamaleons 5-4 as an audience of 100,000 tuned in on television.

 ## Weather
 by Mezoir Logan